 This particular user reports that he uses an i7 processor, which is very powerful.
 However, for those running a CPU with less oomph, things are even worse.

-Another gamer, with an i5 processor, reported a 100% workload on all four cores of his processor, even when he chose lower settings graphics in an effort to free up resources.
+Another gamer, with an i5 processor, reported an 100% workload on all four processor cores, even when choosing lower graphics settings in an attempt to release resources.

 What could be causing these problems?
 Bad computer settings?
 Poor coding?
 Probably not…